jverzani/SymPyPythonCall.jl/README.md

 (The more established [SymPy.jl](https://github.com/JuliaPy/SymPy.jl) uses [PyCall.jl](https://github.com/JuliaPy/PyCall.jl).)

 At the moment, the expectation is that *if* that change proves desirable, this would become `SymPy`, but for now this is a standalone package.
-This may be or interest for those having difficulty installing the underlying `sympy` library using `PyCall`.
+This may be of interest for those having difficulty installing the underlying `sympy` library using `PyCall`.

 ----